Ed-Fi-Alliance-OSS/Data-Management-Service/src/tests/EdFi.DataManagementService.Tests.E2E/README.md

 `OpenSearchContainerSetup.cs` to `http://localhost:5198/` and run
 `EdFi.DataManagementService.Frontend.AspNetCore` in debug mode as usual.

 > [!WARNING] Database Warning
 > Your database tables will be truncated after each
 > feature file runs.
 Double check your `DatabaseConnection` in
 > `appSettings.json` and be aware of this before you run the tests.

 ## Running The Tests

+Run the tests how you run any other test suite.
+For example:

-- Run from the Visual Studio Test Explorer.
+- Visual Studio Test Explorer
-- cd into `/src/tests` and run: `dotnet test EdFi.DataManagementService.Tests.E2E`.
+- from `/src/tests` run: `dotnet test
+  EdFi.DataManagementService.Tests.E2E`.

 ### Setup